ulrichSchreiner/s3syncer/README.md

  - `delay`<br>
    The command will be executed after this given duration of silence.
 Use this value to prevent a mass of consecutive calls to the command if many events happen.
-The systme will wait for the given delay and then trigger the command
+The system will wait for the given delay and then trigger the command
  - `reconcile`<br>
    To make sure your comannd will be executed regularly you can specify a